 Newly Revised Fourth Edition 2012.
 The first modern edition of the music of the Archivo de San Pedro de Lerma, ms. mus.1, presents a fascinating look into the repertoire of the church wind band in Lerma, Spain, ca. 1600.
 This carefully prepared edition includes music by Guerrero, Lobo, Rogier, and others, and features critical notes, concordances, bibliography, appendices, and a highly informative preface dealing with issues of performance practice in early 17th-century wind music.
 Douglas Kirk, general editor.
 217 pages. $55 Click here to order!

 The set of six manuscript partbooks known as Regensburg, Bischöfliche Zentralbibliothek, Ms. A.R.
 775-777 is one of the most significant sources of vocal music selected and copied for instrumental ensemble in the second half of the sixteenth century.
 It is unique in containing specified instrumentations—almost certainly written by the original wind players who played from the books—for nearly half of its 120 compositions.
 The composers represented are some of the greatest names of the century.
 However, most of the works have never before been made available to modern performers.
-This edition presents the pieces with specified instrumentation in a format inspired by the original partbooks, with an accompanying score volume in which the texts have been restored and underlaid to allow performance by either voices or instruments. $69 Click here to order!
+This edition presents the pieces with specified instrumentation in a format inspired by the original partbooks, with an accompanying score volume on a thumb drive in which the texts have been restored and underlaid to allow performance by either voices or instruments.
+Edited by Douglas Kirk, David Klausner, and Daniel Stillman. $75 Click here to order!